-- Theory Introduction to silviculture and commercial forestry: definitions, importance, present local and international condition of the silviculture and commercial forestry, Evolution of the silviculture and commercial forestry, Importance of silviculture and commercial forestry; Classification and management of forestry and silvicultural systems: Classification of forestry and silvicultural systems, Nursery management, Field establishment, Tree management, Harvesting; Agroforestry systems and their interactions; Classification of agroforestry systems, Different agroforestry systems, Crop tree interface of the Agroforestry systems Deforestation: Deforestation of forests, Deterioration of natural cycles of forest ecosystems, Remedial measures. - Practical Visits to the plantation forestry; visits to the Agroforestry systems to identify characteristics of the systems.
+Introduction to silviculture and commercial forestry: definitions, importance, present local and international condition of the silviculture and commercial forestry, Evolution of the silviculture and commercial forestry, Importance of silviculture and commercial forestry, Potential and drawbacks of silviculture and commercial forestry; Classification and management of forestry and silvicultural systems: Classification of forestry and silvicultural systems, Nursery management, Field establishment, Tree management, Harvesting; Agroforestry systems and their interactions; Classification of agroforestry systems, Different agroforestry systems, Crop tree interface of the Agroforestry systems Deforestation: Deforestation of forests, Deterioration of natural cycles of forest ecosystems, Remedial measures.

+Visits to the plantation forestry; visits to the Agroforestry systems to identify characteristics of the systems.